MicrosoftDocs/cloud-adoption-framework/docs/govern/enforce-cloud-governance-policies.md

 ### Azure facilitation: Enforcing cloud governance policies automatically

-The following guidance is meant to help you automate the enforcement of cloud governance policies in Azure.
+The following guidance can help you find the right tools to automate the enforcement of cloud governance policies in Azure.
 It provides a sample starting point for major categories of cloud governance.

 #### Automate regulatory compliance governance